steffilazerte/fwr/README.md

 Quarto is a standalone program that works in an R pipeline but doesn't actually need R.

-There is an R package, `quarto` for working with Quarto in R.
+There is an R package, `quarto` for working with Quarto in R, and all things you do in the terminal can also be done using this package.
+It's completely up to you whether you want to use R or not, but I would recommend working in RStudio unless you have another editor you prefer.

 ### Getting setup

 1. Update your RStudio (this comes with Quarto)
 2. Make sure you have Quarto **v1.2+**
   - In R: `quarto::quarto_version()`
   - In the terminal `quarto -v`